Scrivener would be perfect for you. If only you could figure it out, right?

 “This class with its easy to understand and follow instructions and tutorials has been a godsend.
 So comprehensive and also manageable…I’ll definitely sign up for more courses presented in this format.” ~ pamalaknight

-- Compile for Scrivener 3 for Mac – coming July 2018 (Join my newsletter so you don’t forget!)
+- Compile for Scrivener 3 for Mac – coming late summer 2018 (Join my newsletter so you don’t forget!)

 - Scrivener 3 Fundamentals for Mac – $39